-A. Environmental Compliance Coordinator(s).
+- A. Environmental Compliance Coordinator(s).
 The City may hire Environmental Compliance Coordinators as needed to oversee the monitoring and condition compliance requirements of the City's permitting actions subject to regulation under this ordinance, the costs of which shall be reimbursed by operator.
 The number of Environmental Compliance Coordinators shall be determined by the City and shall take into account the level of oil and gas operations associated with the project site.
-The Environmental Compliance Coordinator(s) shall be approved by, and shall report to, the Petroleum Administrator consistent with the City Manager's authority under Section 2107 of this Code.
-The responsibilities of the Environmental Compliance Coordinator(s) shall be determined by the City for the project site and shall generally include:

-- 1. On-site, day-to-day monitoring of construction, drilling, operational or abandonment and site restoration activities as determined by the Petroleum Administrator. - Taking steps to ensure that the operator, and all employees, contractors and other persons working in the project site, have knowledge of, and are in compliance with all applicable provisions of the conditional use permit or development agreement. - Evaluating the adequacy of drilling, construction and redevelopment impact mitigations, and proposing improvements to the operator or contractors, and the City. - 4.
-Reporting responsibilities to the various City departments with oversight responsibility at the project site, as well as other agencies such as DOGGR, and SCAQMD. - B. Compliance Deposit Account.
+The Environmental Compliance Coordinator(s) shall be approved by, and shall report to, the Petroleum Administrator City Manager consistent with the City Manager's authority under Section 2107 of this Code.
+The responsibilities of the Environmental Compliance Coordinator(s) shall be determined by the City for the project site and shall generally include: - On-site, day-to-day mMonitoring of oil and gas sites for compliance with this ordinance as it relates to construction, drilling, operational or abandonment and site restoration activities as determined by the Petroleum AdministratorCity Manager. - Taking steps to ensure that the operator, and all employees, contractors and other persons working in the project site, have knowledge of, and are in compliance with all applicable provisions of the conditional use permit or development agreement. - Evaluating the adequacy of drilling, -construction and redevelopment impact mitigations ordinance provisions, and proposing improvements to the operator or contractors, and the City. - Reporting responsibilities to the various City departments with oversight responsibility at the project site, as well as other agencies such as DOGGR, and SCAQMD. - B. Compliance Deposit Account.
 An applicant must establish a compliance deposit account with the City within 30 days of receiving authorization for a CUP or DA from the City.
-The compliance security deposit amounts shall be determined by the Petroleum Administrator, and shall be based on the nature and extent of the compliance actions required.
+The compliance security deposit amounts shall be determined by the Petroleum AdministratorCity Manager, and shall be based on the nature and extent of the compliance actions required.